Merle P. Brown

 Merle for a time was a flight instructor and was then employed by a civilian airline company.
 After that he was pilot and managing director of International Jet Inc, in Minneapolis.

 I have recently corresponded with Merle’s son, Ed, who is also very interested in the history of his Dad’s war experiences.
-He and Merle have visited the crash site in Sweden as well as the areas near Stockholm where Merle was an internee.
+He and Merle have visited the crash site in Sweden.